plell/templates-ecommerce-server/README.md

-create the network and traefik container:
+create the network and volumes:

     docker network create web